gregv21v/Chem-Lab/README.md

 An idle game about mixing chemicals. <br>
 Inspired by Minecraft's Buildcraft Mod

+This game is in early alpha, so expect bugs

 <strong>Objective:</strong>
 Mix chemicals together.
 Create a network of connecting pipes and tanks to separate tanks individually.